Current Students | Philosophy and Education | Arts and HumanitiesSkip to content Skip to main navigation

 Buddy B. North

 As an Alaskan Athabaskan, Buddy has a deep connection to philosophy and education as a means to thrive.
-He has not only experienced how learning excellent character traits such as curiosity, open-mindedness, intellectual courage, intellectual humility and perseverance can help one know about the world, but also how such virtues can help one learn to give back to the world (i.e., education is not only epistemic but moral and practical).
-He has a B.A. in philosophy from the University of Alaska, and a M.A. in philosophy from the University of Victoria.
+His work in virtue epistemology has lead him to philosophy of education, and to questions like: how is epistemic value related to moral and eudaimonic value?
+He has a B.A. in philosophy from the University of Alaska, and an M.A. in philosophy from the University of Victoria.
 Along with studying the love of wisdom, Buddy has worked as an outdoor educator in Malaysia, Thailand, Indonesia, China, and throughout Alaska.
-He is an avid snowboarder, skateboarder, surfer, chess player, student of life, and is at Columbia University in the City of New York to study the epistemology and ethics of education.
+He is an avid snowboarder, skateboarder, surfer, chess player, student of life, and is at Columbia University in the City of New York to study the axiology of education.

 Eileen Reuter graduated from Ave Maria University with a Bachelor's degree in Politics.
 She finished her Master's degree in Education from Rhode Island College while spending two years teaching with the Teach for America.
 She is currently a third year doctoral student in Philosophy and Education at Teachers College, Columbia University.
 Throughout her time there she has tutored middle school students and worked in administration at a charter school in the Bronx.
 She and her husband Chris are looking forward to the birth of their first child this spring.